22Ujjwal/22Ujjwal.github.io/README.md

 Using HTML, CSS and Javascript!
 Surprisingly this is my first implementing javascript :)) happy learning and implementing

-Consist of cdd, files folder
+Consist of cdd, files and images folder